-SAIC-GM's production facility in the Pudong area of Shanghai is a \$1.5 billion, 5,920,200-square-foot (550,000-square-meter) plant that includes a press shop, body shop, paint shop, general assembly shop, and powertrain shop.
+SAIC-GM's production facility in the Pudong area of Shanghai is a \$1.5 billion, 5,920,200-square-foot (550,000-squaremeter) plant that includes a press shop, body shop, paint shop, general assembly shop, and powertrain shop.
 Considered the largest and most innovative automobile complex in China, SAIC-GM primarily supplies China's businesses and government, producing Buick mid-size sedans, the Buick GL, wagons, and luxury compact sedans.

-Before the first Buick rolled off the line, SAIC-GM selected the diversified services, technology and manufacturing company - the General Electric Company - to unlock a \$65 million turnkey communication and control and power distribution system, as well as provide process equipment and support, that would actively support GM's production practices.
-With GE Vernova's automation team in the driver's seat, GE Vernova Electrical Distribution & Control was soon riding shotgun, together designing a state-of-the-art communication and control and power distribution system to operate within GE Vernova's overall communication plan.
+Before the first Buick rolled off the line, SAIC-GM selected the diversified services, technology and manufacturing company

-For its part, GE Vernova's automation and MES team developed a \$15 million communication and control system guided by its renowned CIMPLICITY, manufacturing enterprise-wide software and supported by Microsoft® Windows®, and Intelbased server and workstation computers.
-Four subsystems-the Process Monitoring & Control (PMC) system, the Target Control System (TCS), the Automatic Vehicle Identification (AVI) system, and the ANDON system-are connected by a GE
+- the General Electric Company - to unlock a \$65 million turnkey communication and control and power distribution system, as well as provide process equipment and support, that would actively support GM's production practices.
+With GE's automation team in the driver's seat, GE Electrical Distribution & Control was soon riding shotgun, together

-Vernova provided network to monitor and control SAIC-GM's five shops.
-With thousands of machines and miles of conveyor systems, GE Vernova's turnkey automation solution effectively minimizes idle equipment and personnel, maximizes uptime and productivity, and operates seamlessly within the broader scope of the GE Vernova framework.
+For its part, GE's automation and MES team developed a \$15 million communication and control system guided by its renowned CIMPLICITY, manufacturing enterprise-wide software and supported by Microsoft® Windows®, and Intelbased server and workstation computers.
+Four subsystems - the Process Monitoring & Control (PMC) system, the Target Control System (TCS), the Automatic Vehicle Identification (AVI) system, and the ANDON system - are connected by a GE provided network to monitor and control SAIC-GM's five shops.
+With thousands of machines and miles of conveyor systems, GE's turnkey automation solution effectively minimizes idle equipment and personnel, maximizes uptime and productivity, and operates seamlessly within the broader scope of the GE framework.